Howard Schultz, former Starbucks CEO, is preparing to run for president as an independent

 Schultz told The New York Times he would travel the country over the next several weeks as part of a book tour before deciding whether to formally enter the race.
 His book, From the Ground UP: a Journey to Reimagine the Promise of America, will be released Monday.

-“We have a broken political system with both parties basically in business to preserve their own ideology without a recognition and responsibility to represent the interests of the American people,” Schultz said in the New York Times interview.
+“We have a broken political system with both parties basically in business to preserve their own ideology without a recognition and responsibility to represent the interests of the American people,” Schultz said in The New York Times interview.

+Schultz is the second person from Washington state considering a run for president.
+Gov. Jay Inslee has said he will decide “within weeks” whether to seek the Democratic nomination with a campaign focused on battling climate change.

 Word of an independent Schultz candidacy has been met with hostility by leaders of both major political parties nationally and in Washington state.